VilleKrumlinde/zgameeditor/Docs/Condition.md

 @dl

 @dt Expression
-@dd The expression that will be evaluated.
+@dd The @ref ScriptingLanguage "expression" that will be evaluated.
 If a true value is returned then the "OnTrue" component list will be executed, otherwise the "OnFalse" will be executed.
 Example expressions:

     return 1; // true

 or

     return CurrentModel.Position.X > 5;

+Value of this property is specified in @ref CodeEditor "Code editor".

 @dlx